cnadler86/micropython-camera-API/README.md

 #### For unsupported camera models

 If your board is not yet supported, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
 Otherwise, you will need to pass all parameters during construction.
-Don't forget the empty line at the bottom.
 Example for Xiao sense:

 ```c